| "Exquisite and electrifying performances"|

 The full orchestra performs at least three concerts annually, principally at St. George's Bristol where it regularly attracts large audiences.
 String and wind groups also perform chamber music for different occasions, including charitable events.
 We meet on a Tuesday evening at Redland High School.

 Do you want to share in the fun?
 Look at our Opportunities page where you will find an on-line form to apply to join the Orchestra.
-We have opportunities for violinists presently though we are always interested in applications from string players in all sections.
+We have opportunities for violinists and cellists presently though we are always interested in applications from string players in all sections.

 We have included a list of useful LInks on the Contact page to our concert listings and other useful sites.